 |Rating||(4.2 / 5)|

 The book is written in a conversational manner.
 As you read the book, you feel that Ms. Mulcahy is talking to you.
 The language of the book is easy to understand and lucid.
-The style of the writing & the language would appeal to most of the readers.
+The writing style & language would appeal to most readers.